 - 1/4 teaspoon caraway seeds

-1 Rub the ribs with garlic, caraway seeds, and cracked black pepper.
+1 Rub the spare ribs with spices, and chill: Rub the ribs with garlic, caraway seeds, and cracked black pepper.
 Wrap in plastic wrap and refrigerate for up to 24 hours (if you have time, otherwise skip).

-2 Preheat oven to 400°F. Unwrap ribs from plastic wrap.
+2 Roast the spare ribs: Heat oven to 400°F. Unwrap spare ribs from plastic wrap.
 Season the ribs with salt and pepper.
 Wrap the ribs with aluminum foil and place them on a roasting pan.
-Bake for 1 hour 15 minutes, or until tender.
+Roast at 400°F for 1 hour 15 minutes, or until tender.
 Remove from oven and set aside.

-3 Place sauerkraut, onion, caraway seed, brown sugar, and cabbage in a Dutch oven.
+3 Bake the sauerkraut: Place sauerkraut, onion, caraway seed, brown sugar, and cabbage in a Dutch oven.
 Stir in beer, water, and chicken stock.
 Add pepper to taste.
 Reduce the oven temperature to 375°F. Bake the sauerkraut cabbage mixture, covered, for 3 hours.

-4 Lower the oven temperature to 325°F. Place ribs over sauerkraut, cover, and cook for an additional hour.
+4 Add ribs to sauerkraut, bake one more hour: Lower the oven temperature to 325°F. Place ribs over sauerkraut, cover, and cook for an additional hour.
 Add more liquid if needed.

 Serve the ribs with the sauerkraut.
 Good with boiled potatoes.